22 ARC vs 223 Remington: New Hot Rod? Or Old Reliable?

 Specifically, the 22 ARC has about 18-68% more free recoil energy than the 223 Remington here.

-Sure, the 22 ARC recoils more, to be perfectly honest, both cartridges have an exceptionally mild recoil and virtually any person, regardless of size or age, should be able to handle them with ease.
+Sure, the 22 ARC recoils more, but to be perfectly honest, both cartridges have an exceptionally mild recoil and virtually any person, regardless of size or age, should be able to handle them with ease.

 22 ARC vs 223 Accuracy